Self-Supervised Goal-Reaching Results in Multi-Agent Cooperation and Exploration: Related Work

 Our work builds on prior work in goal-conditioned RL and independent learning for multi-agent RL~\citep{claus_dynamics_nodate}.
 In contrast to previous work in unsupervised and sparse-reward MARL, the bulk of which has focused on task-agnostic skill learning \citep{spd, hmasd} and explicit exploration mechanisms \citep{lagma, maser, cmae}, our method learns and explores in a fully end-to-end fashion.

 \textbf{Independent Learning (IL) in MARL.} Multi-agent reinforcement learning presents a fundamental choice for training: should agents learn together or separately?
-In \textit{independent learning}, agents develop their policies without sharing information with each other ~\cite{tan_multi-agent_1993}.
-Each agent sees only part of the environment and cannot observe what other agents are doing or ``thinking" during training.
-Independent learning is different from \textit{centralized training} approaches (CTDE), where agents share information during training.
-Methods like COMA and QMIX give agents access to the full environment state and let them share their policies and experiences~\cite{claus_dynamics_nodate, foerster_counterfactual_2024, rashid_qmix_2018}.
-After training ends, the agents still execute independently with only partial observations, but they benefit from the shared learning.

-Our approach resembles Independent PPO, which takes a middle ground~\cite{ippo}.
-Agents learn independently but share the same actor and critic neural networks.
-This means all agents learn identical policies and value functions.
-The key difference from fully centralized methods is that the value function only uses each agent's partial observations rather than the complete environment state.
-Surprisingly, this limitation actually helps performance.
-Independent PPO outperforms the fully centralized Multi-Agent PPO on complex StarCraft II benchmarks ~\cite{ippo, surprising_ppo}.
-Agents learn to cooperate without needing a centralized value function.
-This decentralized approach scales better to larger environments as well because it avoids the computational burden of processing global information~\cite{ippo}.

-Our method builds upon earlier work where agents learned independently while receiving rewards based on their estimated progress toward individual goals~\cite{mataric1997reinforcement}.
-However, that work hand-designed easier sub-goals and rewards to help learning, while we tackle a single difficult goal directly.
+Centralized methods like COMA and QMIX give agents access to the full environment state and let them share their policies and experiences~\citep{claus_dynamics_nodate, foerster_counterfactual_2024, rashid_qmix_2018}, executing in a decentralized manner during evaluation.
+Our approach builds off of independent learning~\citep{tan_multi-agent_1993} (e.g., IPPO~\citep{ippo}), where agents develop policies by training a shared-parameter policy on {\it individual} agent states and actions and collectively-achieved rewards.
+Each agent typically sees only parts of the environment.
+Prior work has shown that Independent PPO outperforms the fully centralized Multi-Agent PPO on complex StarCraft II benchmarks ~\citep{surprising_ppo} and scales better to larger environments~\citep{ippo}.